-The WRD continues to make substantial progress on completing its Albert Robles Center for Water Recycling and Environmental Learning (ARC), formerly known as the Groundwater Reliability Improvement Project (GRIP) Advanced Water Treatment Facility (AWTF).
-Once finished, ARC will offset the current use of imported water at the spreading grounds by providing up to 10,000 AFY of advanced treated recycled water for recharge, and due to its high quality, free up an additional 11,000 AFY of tertiary recycled water and thus fully offsetting the need for imported water at the spreading grounds.
+The WRD continues to make substantial progress on completing its Albert Robles Center for Water Recycling and Environmental Learning (ARC), formerly known as the Groundwater Reliability

+Improvement Project (GRIP) Advanced Water Treatment Facility (AWTF).
+Once finished, ARC will offset the current use of imported water at the spreading grounds by providing up to 10,000 AFY of advanced treated recycled water for groundwater recharge, and due to its high quality, free up an additional 11,000 AFY of tertiary recycled water and thus, fully offsetting the need for imported water at the spreading grounds.
 The primary goals of ARC are to:

-- Provide a sustainable and reliable supply for replenishing the Basins; - Protect and improve groundwater quality; - Minimize the environmental/energy footprint of any option or options selected;

-- Comply with pertinent regulatory requirements employing an institutionally feasible approach; - Minimize cost to agencies using ground water; and - Engage stakeholders in the decision-making process.
+- Provide a sustainable and reliable supply for replenishing the Basins; - Protect and improve groundwater quality; - Minimize the environmental/energy footprint of any option or options selected; - Comply with pertinent regulatory requirements employing an institutionally feasible approach; - Minimize cost to agencies using groundwater; and - Engage stakeholders in the decision-making process.

-The ARC AWTF will provide 10,000 AFY of highly treated recycled water to the Montebello Forebay from the SDLAC's San Jose Creek Water Reclamation Plant and diverted to both the San Gabriel and Rio Hondo spreading basins via two (2) new Turnout diversion structures that were completed and operational in 2016, as well as supplemental recharge wells located at the ARC facility.
+Using tertiary recycled water supplied by the SDLAC's San Jose Creek Water Reclamation Plant, the ARC AWTF will produce 10,000 AFY of highly treated recycled water for groundwater recharge in the Montebello Forebay.
+Specifically, the advanced treated water will be diverted to both the San Gabriel and Rio Hondo spreading basins via two (2) turnout/diversion structures that were constructed by WRD in 2016.
+In addition, the water also will be injected using three (3) new supplemental recharge wells that have been installed at the ARC facility.

-In 2016, the WRD, commenced both design and construction related activities for its ARC Design-Build and Transitional Operations project using a Progressive Design-Build project delivery means and method.
-Design and construction activities continued throughout 2017 and the ARC AWTF is scheduled to go online in late 2018.
-In addition, the Final Draft Title 22 Engineering Report is nearing final approval, with permits expected to be in hand later this year (2018).
+In 2016, the WRD, commenced both design and construction-related activities for its ARC Design-Build and Transitional Operations project using a Progressive Design-Build project delivery means and method.
+Design and construction activities continued throughout 2018 and the ARC AWTF is scheduled to go online in Spring 2019.
+In 2018, the Title 22 Engineering Report was completed and the final permit to operate the new AWTF was adopted by the Los Angeles Regional Water Quality Control Board.
 The project is being funded from a combination of 2015 Bond Proceeds, California State Revolving Fund (SRF) Loan and Grant Proceeds, SRF, United States Bureau of Reclamation Title XVI Grant, and a River's and Mountains Conservancy Grant, respectively.